On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Dynamic relations on small scales

-For $\gamma =1$, vorticity simply decays with time and there is no source to generate vorticity on large scale.
-While for $\gamma <1$, vorticity is continuously generated on small scale (see Eq. \eqref{ZEqnNum968516}).
-Both Equations can be used to determine the value of $\gamma $ from N-body simulation.
+For $\gamma =1$ on large scales in Eq. \eqref{ZEqnNum550342}, we found that vorticity $\omega\propto a^{-1}$ decays over time and there is no source to generate vorticity on large scales.
+However, on small scales with $\gamma=1/2$, vorticity is continuously generated (see Eq. \eqref{ZEqnNum968516}).
+Both equations can be used to determine the value of $\gamma $ from the N-body simulations.

-Figure \ref{fig:16} plots the variation of $\gamma $ with scale (the grid size $\Delta x$).
-The particle velocity field was projected onto grids using Cloud-in-Cell (CIC) \citep{Hockney:1988-Computer-Simulation-Using-Part} with a given grid size of $\Delta x$, or equivalently $\Delta x\cdot \Delta n=L$, where $L=239.5{Mpc/h} $ is the size of simulation domain.
+Figure \ref{fig:16} plots the variation of $\gamma $ with scale (or the size of the grid $\Delta x$).
+The particle velocity field was projected onto grids of size $\Delta x$ using Cloud-in-Cell (CIC) \citep{Hockney:1988-Computer-Simulation-Using-Part}, or equivalently $\Delta x\cdot \Delta n=L$, where $\Delta n$ is the number of grids and $L=239.5{Mpc/h} $ is the size of the simulation domain.
 The LHS and RHS terms in Eq. \eqref{ZEqnNum312598} were computed using the projected velocity field and plotted in Fig. \ref{fig:16}.
-The slope gives the value of $\gamma $ from simulation.
-The two dash lines for $\gamma =1$ and $\gamma ={1/2} $ are also plotted for comparison.
-For large grid size $\Delta x$ (on large scale), $\gamma $ approaches 1.
-While for small size $\Delta x$ (on small scale), $\gamma $ approaches 1/2.
-For the entire range of scales, ${1/2} \le \gamma \le 1$ is expected.
+The slope gives the value of $\gamma $ from the simulation.
+The two dashed lines for $\gamma =1$ and $\gamma ={1/2} $ are also plotted for comparison.
+For large grid size $\Delta x$ (large scales), $\gamma $ approaches 1.
+However, for a small grid size $\Delta x$ (small scales), $\gamma $ approaches 1/2.
+For the entire range of scales, ${1/2} \le \gamma \le 1$ is expected with a smooth transition from $\gamma=1/2$ on small scales to $\gamma=1$ on large scales.